-This guide applies where the nominee in relation to the arrangement agrees to act on or after 6 April 2017, or where information is provided by the supervisor about fees, expenses or other payments on or after 6 April 2017.
+- This guide applies where the nominee in relation to the arrangement agrees to act on or after 6 April 2017, or where information is provided by the supervisor about fees, expenses or other payments on or after 6 April 2017. - Please note that insolvency practitioners were subject to different regulatory requirements prior to 1 April 2021.
+Therefore, information provided by insolvency practitioner prior to that date may vary slightly to the information required as set out in this guide.